- Achieve a zero sales rate of tobacco products to minors.

 - Locally, community partnerships will provide resources and guidance to the state’s program.

 - Local participation in the “Cops in Shops” program.

 - Provide information to media to stress importance of the program.

 - 34 percent of Iowa teens report the use of tobacco products.

 - Currently 93 percent of Iowa retailers are in compliance with Iowa’s tobacco sales laws – 7 percent of Iowa’s retailers sold tobacco products to minors during the last round of compliance checks.

 - Studies have shown that tobacco law enforcement efforts, in conjunction with retailer education, reduce illegal sales of tobacco to minors.

 - Similarly, studies support effective law enforcement as an essential component of a comprehensive statewide tobacco program.

-Take the Iowa Pledge to uphold tobacco laws,
+Take I-PLEDGE to uphold tobacco laws,

 keep Iowa’s kids healthy and not sell tobacco products to minors.